-The program is interdepartmental with numerous collaborations existing between QBS members and those in other PhD programs at Dartmouth.
-Our philosophy is that the modern biomedical researcher must be able to speak more than one language to successfully collaborate in a highly multidisciplinary environment.
-Students trained through QBS will be versed in bioinformatics, biostatistics and epidemiology.
+The program is interdepartmental with numerous collaborations existing between QBS members and those in other graduate programs at Dartmouth.
+Our philosophy is that the modern biomedical scientist must be able to speak more than one language to successfully collaborate in a highly multidisciplinary environment.
+Students trained through the PhD program will be versed in bioinformatics, biostatistics and epidemiology.

 The Dartmouth Community